goingnowhere/composting-toilet-scaffolding/README.md

 The files contained in this repository primarily deal with the design of the structure.
-They consist of a set of python files in directory /src/python with extension ".py".
+They consist of a set of python files in directory /src/python scriptswith extension ".py".
 There two sorts of python files:

 - **Macro files** - These are files that are used to generate 3d models in the open source software [FreeCAD](https://www.freecad.org/).
 To use FreeCAD to